 Figure A8-2.
 SDI-12 connection (when the cable length exceeds 10m, etc.)

-If the cable length exceeds 10m, an SPD for the communication line and an SPD for the DC power supply shall be set up because surges may enter from the communication line and the power supply line.
+If the cable length exceeds 10m, it is recommended to set up an SPD for the communication line and an SPD for the DC power supply because surges may enter from the communication line and the power supply line.